Ready for Raw Milk?

 I don’t think probiotics would be protective against any disease-causing organisms in raw milk.
 I also suspect that lactose-intolerant individuals would find that raw milk is even less digestible than pasteurized milk.

-If you’re asking if I recommend raw milk over pasteurized milk, the answer is “no.” And I’m not a big proponent of drinking cow’s milk in the first place.
-Most adults worldwide are lactose intolerant and can’t digest the natural sugar in milk.
-Beyond that, the milk protein (casein) can irritate the immune system and stimulate mucus production, worsening allergy symptoms.
-This is why milk consumption is associated with recurrent childhood ear infections, eczema, chronic bronchitis, asthma, and sinus conditions.
-Even those who are not allergic to milk but have autoimmune diseases or digestive problems may find that their symptoms improve when they eliminate milk and milk products.
+If you’re asking if I recommend raw milk over pasteurized milk, the answer is “no.” And I don’t think cow’s milk is good for everybody, as the dairy industry would have us believe.
+Most adults worldwide are lactose intolerant, meaning they can’t digest the natural sugar in milk.
+Milk protein (casein) can irritate the immune system and stimulate mucus production, worsening allergy symptoms.
+Cow’s milk consumption in childhood is associated with recurrent ear infections, eczema, chronic bronchitis, asthma, and sinusitis.
+Even those who are not allergic to milk but have autoimmune diseases or digestive problems may find that their symptoms improve when they eliminate cow’s milk and products made from it.

 Andrew Weil, M.D